Patient’s Bill of Rights

 There’s more than one Patient’s Bill of Rights

-As health care has changed, other types of bills of rights have been written.
-The newer ones tend to discuss patients’ rights in dealing with insurance companies and other specific situations.
+As health care has changed, newer bills of rights tend to discuss patients’ rights in dealing with insurance companies and other specific situations.
 For the most part, the older bills of rights still apply to the situations and settings for which they were written.

 Patient’s rights and health insurance: the Affordable Care Act

-- In general, children will be able to get health insurance in spite of any medical conditions.
+- People will be able to get health insurance in spite of pre-existing medical conditions (medical problems they have before getting insurance).

-- Children are also now able to stay on a parent’s policy until age 26 if they meet other requirements.
+- Young adults are able to stay on a parent’s policy until age 26 if they meet certain requirements.

-If you would like to read more about these rights and how they are being phased in, you can visit www.healthcare.gov/law/features/rights/bill-of-rights/index.html.
+If you would like to read more about these rights, you can visit www.healthcare.gov/how-does-the-health-care-law-protect-me.

 While these new rights from 2010 are taking effect, older bills of rights still apply.
 Here is a summary of the Consumer Bill of Rights and Responsibilities that was adopted by the US Advisory Commission on Consumer Protection and Quality in the Health Care Industry in 1998.